tea2code/fantasy-rts/documentation/plugins/VanillaModel/RegionGenerator.md

 ## Dynamic Region Generation

 The current region generator uses a combination of default entities for the surface, below and above, a static map parser for surface structures and a noise based dynamic generation of structures below the surface.
-It has no intentation to be realistic in any way and is more of a prove of concept.
+It has no intention to be realistic in any way and is more of a prove of concept.

 #### Configuration